JonathanPitre/Intune.HV.Tools/README.md

 Add-TenantToConfig -TenantName 'MegaCorp' -ImageName 2004 -AdminUpn 'intune-admin@megacorp.com'
 ```

 You can add as many tenants to the environment as you want.
-The <code>ImageName</code> parameter auto-completes to the available images from your environment.
+The `ImageName` parameter auto-completes to the available images from your environment.

 The ImageName provides the ability to set a default reference image per tenant, however this can be overwritten during creation.